Michael19842/PowerShell.MvRAdaptiveCards.Module/Readme.md

 This module is still under active development.
 There is a long list of planned features and improvements including:
 - Testing framework for automated tests (using Pester) [partially implemented]
 - Additional examples for your reference
-- Input fields
+- Input fields [partially implemented]
-- More action types
+- More action types [partially implemented]
 - Chart support
 - Additional arguments for existing functions